RadioShack: General Wireless Operations, Inc.

-2017: US Bankruptcy
+2017 bankruptcy

 It was speculated on March 2, 2017, that General Wireless was preparing to take RadioShack through its second bankruptcy in two years.
 This was evidenced when dozens of corporate office employees were laid off and two hundred stores were planned to be shuttered, and further evidenced when the RadioShack website began displaying "all sales final" banners for in-store purchases at all locations.

 RadioShack's Chapter 11 bankruptcy was formally filed on March 8, 2017.
 Of the then 1,300 remaining stores, several hundred were converted into Sprint-only locations.

 Despite declaring Chapter 11 bankruptcy (typically reserved for reorganization of debt) instead of Chapter 7 (liquidation), the company engaged in liquidation of all inventory, supplies, and store fixtures, as well as auctioning off old memorabilia.
 On May 26, RadioShack announced plans to close all but 70 corporate stores and shift its business primarily to online.
 These stores closed after Memorial Day Weekend of 2017.
 Of the remaining stores, 50 more closed by the end of June 2017.

-One particular store closing in April 2017 garnered widespread media attention when a Facebook account, calling itself "RadioShack - Reynoldsburg, Ohio", began lashing out at customers with messages such as "We closed.
-F—k all of you.", "Always hated all you pr—k customers anyway."
+One particular store closing in April 2017 garnered widespread media attention when a Facebook account, calling itself "RadioShack - Reynoldsburg, Ohio", began posting aggressive messages alluding to the bankruptcy, such as "We closed.
+Fuck you all."
 RadioShack addressed these posts on their official Facebook page denying any involvement.

 On June 29, 2017, RadioShack's creditors sued Sprint, claiming that it sabotaged its co-branded locations with newly built Sprint retail stores—which were constructed near well-performing RadioShack locations as determined by confidential sales information.
 The suit argued that Sprint's actions "destroyed nearly 6,000 RadioShack jobs".

 General Wireless announced plans on June 12, 2017, to auction off the RadioShack name and IP, with bidding to begin on July 18.
 Bidding concluded on July 19, 2017, when one of RadioShack's creditors, Kensington Capital Holdings, obtained the RadioShack brand and other intellectual properties for US$15 million.
 Kensington was the sole bidder.

 In October 2017, General Wireless officially exited bankruptcy and was allowed to retain the company's warehouse, e-commerce site, dealer network operations, and up to 28 stores.